logo

 • PoW solved - pure CPU work in the Web Worker on the visitor's device.
 Independent of network.
 The "iterations" count is the number of SHA-256 evaluations needed to find a nonce below the difficulty target.
 The base curve is the same on every plan; per-IP request rate and sitekey-wide attack state are what move iteration count (see Difficulty curve).

-• total end-to-end — the full pipeline from first issue to attestation in hand.
+• total end-to-end - the full pipeline from first issue to the response in hand.
 This is what your visitor experiences before the form is ready to submit.

 Debug mode is part of the public API, not a hidden dev knob.
 Turn it on in staging or even in production when you want to capture real-world numbers from your visitors' browsers without instrumenting the page yourself.
 Output volume is five log lines per submission on a healthy flow - negligible.
 Strip it before going to production only if you're worried about leaking the debug lines to end-users (the lines are visible in their console).